programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 ### 0 A.D.: Basic Installation

-0 A.D. is packaged by community members for every major desktop operating system (OS).[^2] For a libre Unix-like OS (such as GNU/Linux or a *BSD), the best place to find an installable package of the game is the OS's own package repository.
-For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the 0 A.D. website's [Download webpage](https://play0ad.com/download/).
+0 A.D. is accessible by community members on every major desktop operating system (OS).[^2] For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the 0 A.D. website's [Download webpage](https://play0ad.com/download/).
+For a libre Unix-like OS (such as GNU/Linux or a *BSD), the best place to find an installable package of the game is the OS's own package repository.

 ### 0 A.D.: Advanced Installation and Setup Notes